That-Dude/Esphome-House-Alarm/README.md

 # FAQ

 #### Q: Why didn't you add a keypad?
-A: I chose RFID fobs as they allow me to track the alarm users - the logs show me who activated / deactivated the alarm and when.
+A: I chose RFID tags as they allow me to track the alarm users - the logs show me who activated / deactivated the alarm and when.
 You also have the web interface or Home Assistant if you need to arm/disarm the alarm remotely.
 It's totally possible to add keypads if you need them.

-#### Q: Your code is poorly optimized and verbose
-A: Damn right! 😃 It's easy to maintain for a small number of sensors and RFID fobs but it would help to optimize it for larger installations.
-Feel free to submit a change request if you do this.

 #### Q: The ESPhome log complains about "components taking a long time"
-A: You can ignore this, the "long time" is the debouncing delay for the RFID reader, the PIR sensors and the website interface updates, all build in ESPhome features.
+A: You can ignore this, the "long time" is the debouncing delay for the RFID reader, the PIR sensors and the website interface updates, all built in ESPhome features.

 #### Q: Do I have to recompile and update the ESPhome code in order to revoke or add a new RFID tag?

-A: Yes!
-I'm deploying 4 of these alarm systems and I have 2 kids that will 100% lose their key fobs at least once every 3 months, this means I have to edit the code for 4 alarms and update it.

-I'm not sure what would be a good solution for this.
-I did consider checking a remote database for RFID authentication but that breaks the 'self contained' nature of the alarm system.
-I need it to work reliably when there is no WiFi / Internet connection.
-If you have an idea, open and issue so that we can discuss it!
+A: Yes.
+I can't think of a good solution to avoid this, but the code is easy to manage so it only takes a minute to update.